bleyerj/comet-fenicsx/_sources/tours/eigenvalue_problems/buckling_3d_solid/buckling_3d_solid.md

 ### Validation against beam theory solution

-Finally, we validate our implementation by comparing the buckling loads compared with a 3D model to those obtained from a Euler-Bernoulli beam model.
+Finally, we validate our implementation by comparing the buckling loads compared with a 3D model to those obtained from a Euler-Bernoulli beam model (see below).
 Note that we consider here the buckling modes around the weakest bending axis only which are the most critical with the chosen cross-section.

 ```{admonition} Beam theory buckling loads
 :class: tip, dropdown